comododragon/vivado-fsmgen/README.md

 This is a simple Python3 script to convert the report generated from Vivado containing the resulting RTL FSM to a Graphviz format that can be converted to a human-readable image (e.g. PNG).

-This script also performs simplification on the FSM, merging states that are part of long-latency processes (e.g. global memory loads/stores).
+This script also performs simplification on the FSM, merging states that are part of long-latency processes (e.g. global memory loads/stores) to improve readability.

 ![Example](examples/mvt.png)